longestIncreasingSubsequence (LIS)

 Binary Search

-There's a way to improve this with binary search, which is completely screwed up - for this we need to realize there's a way to get the increasing subsequence intelligently
+There's a way to improve this with binary search, which is completely screwed up - for this you need to realize there's a way to get the increasing subsequence intelligently

 nums = [8, 1, 6, 2, 3, 10]